michelemadonna/dotfiles/Readme.md

 -   📁 **eza**: A modern replacement for `ls` with beautiful colors, icons, and useful metadata.
 -   🧠 **zsh-autosuggestions**: Fish-like command suggestions based on your history, displayed as you type.
 -   🎨 **zsh-syntax-highlighting**: Provides real-time syntax highlighting for commands in the terminal.
+-   🖌️ **powerlevel10k**: A highly customizable Zsh theme that emphasizes speed and simplicity.
 -   🛠️ **Other tools**: A suite of essentials including `z`, `git`, `duf`, `wget`, `htop`, and many more.

 The `zsh-quickstart-kit` includes the [powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme, which requires a Powerline-compatible font to render its iconic status glyphs.
 For this purpose, my configuration uses [Nerd fonts](https://github.com/ryanoasis/nerd-fonts), a collection of over 20 patched fonts (with more than 1,700 variations) that provide an extensive set of glyphs.
 This includes popular fonts like Droid Sans, Meslo, Fira Code, Inconsolata, and more.

+> 💡 **Tip:**
+> You can also use [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) instead of powerlevel10k for advanced and beautiful shell prompts.
+Oh My Posh is a cross-platform prompt theme engine that works with Zsh, Bash, PowerShell, and more.
+It offers a wide variety of themes and customization options, including support for Nerd Fonts and rich segment displays.
+> For installation and configuration details, see the **"Bonus"** section at the end of this README.

 ### 🪐 Ghostty Terminal